Position: Right handed Pitcher Height: 6-4 Weight: 190

 Baugh was the 11th overall pick in the 2001 draft by the Detroit Tigers out of Rice University.
 Baugh had compiled an absolutely outstanding 4-year career with the Owls, notching a 2.66 career ERA, including a 1.82 ERA during his senior campaign.
 Despite the extreme success in college, Baugh was a bit of a gamble, as are most Rice pitchers.
 Head Coach Wayne Graham has been notorious for ignoring pitch counts and abusing his young aces, a fate which Baugh fell victim to as well.
 In a much publicized NCAA tournament start his final year, Baugh remained in the game for 171 pitches, well beyond a normal workload.
 Upon turning pro in 2001, Baugh was dominant in 11 minor league starts, posting a 2.25 ERA over two levels.
 Kenny was shut down near the end of the 2001 season with shoulder soreness, which eventually required surgery, forcing him to miss the entire 2002 season.
 The 2003 season saw Baugh return with decreased velocity, and subsequently, decreased effectiveness.
-Last season, Baugh had arguably his most successful full season in the Tiger organization, posting a 3.38 ERA in 28 starts for Toledo of the International League.
+In 2004, Baugh seemed to get back to the pitcher he once was, posting a 3.72 ERA in 24 starts for AA-Erie.

 Baugh missed the entire 2002 season after undergoing shoulder surgery to repair a torn labrum.
 After completing his rehabilitation, Baugh came back to pitch effectively, but often missed time due to soreness.
 Kenny recovered well and was getting stronger late in the 2003 season, and into the 2004 campaign.
-Unfortunately, the injury bug struck again late in the 2004 season, as Baugh came down with shoulder bursitis that prematurely ended his fine season.
-The injury was not serious, and had it not been for Kenny tiring late in the 2005 campaign, he would have likely made his Major League debut after the Mudhens playoff run.
+Unfortunately, the injury bug struck again late last season, as Baugh came down with shoulder bursitis that prematurely ended his fine season.
+The injury did not appear to be serious, and Baugh should be healthy this spring.